deepflame/iOpenSongs/README.md

 ## Requirements

+The Cocoa dependencies are handled using CocoaPods.
+You will need Ruby to install it as a Ruby Gem.

+To install them run

+    gem install cocoapods
+    pod install

+:warning: Remember to open the resulting iOpenSongs.xcworkspace file instead of iOpenSongs.xcodeproj

-Everything that is needed to compile the project is included, except the icon set.
+Everything else is included, except the icon set.
 The icons used can be purchased here: http://glyphicons.com/

 You can also change the icons in your own project if you cannot build because of the missing icons.